19hours/sg-statutes/Acts/Trustees Act.md

 but the trustees may, at any time during the infancy of such person if his interest so long continues, apply those accumulations, or any part thereof, as if they were income arising in the then current year.

-[45/2004 wef 15/12/2004]
+[45/2004]

-(3) This section shall apply in the case of a contingent interest only if the limitation or trust carries the intermediate income of the property, but it shall apply to a future or contingent legacy by the parent of, or a person standing in loco parentis to, the legatee, if and for such period as, under the general law, the legacy carries interest for the maintenance of the legatee, and in such latter case the rate of interest shall (if the income available is sufficient and subject to any Rules of Court to the contrary) be $5 per centum per annum.
+(3) This section shall apply in the case of a contingent interest only if the limitation or trust carries the intermediate income of the property, but it shall apply to a future or contingent legacy by the parent of, or a person standing in loco parentis to, the legatee, if and for such period as, under the general law, the legacy carries interest for the maintenance of the legatee, and in such latter case the rate of interest shall (if the income available is sufficient and subject to any provision of the Rules of Court to the contrary) be $5 per centum per annum.

 (4) This section shall apply to a vested annuity in like manner as if the annuity were the income of property held by trustees in trust to pay the income thereof to the annuitant for the same period for which the annuity is payable, except that in any case accumulations made during the infancy of the annuitant shall be held in trust for the annuitant or his personal representatives absolutely.

 (5) This section shall not apply where the instrument, if any, under which the interest arises came into operation before 1st September 1929.

-[36
+[Trustees Ordinance 1955 Ed., s.
+33]

 ### Power of advancement